 You are here: Home » Preparing for Pregnancy » Planning Your Pregnancy

-Key things to know when planning a pregnancy, including taking folic acid before you conceive, foods to avoid, cutting out alcohol, and finding out about rubella.
+Key things to know when planning a pregnancy, including taking folic acid before you conceive, foods to avoid, cutting out alcohol, and finding out about vaccinations.

 You can improve your chances of getting pregnant and having a healthy pregnancy by following the steps on this page.